 As a Millennial myself, I value experiences over things.
-I have a desire to explore the world, immerse myself in different cultures and feel rejuvenated, ready for the next adventure.
+I have a desire to explore the world, immerse myself in different cultures, ready for the next adventure.

 We are bombarded every day with inspiring videos of people traveling, with not a care in the world.
 Almost every story is the same: “I quit my job to travel the world”.
 This seems to be the inspirational quote of the decade in the travel industry.

 Young people feel burnt-out at their jobs, they feel exploited, tired.
 They save up money not to buy a home or a car but to travel.
 When they meet with friends, they talk about their latest experiences, not their latest acquisitions.

 One thing is sure: for Millennials, expensive clothes are out, Southeast Asia is in.